kral2/hashistack_lab/README.md

 > ./00_init.sh
 ```

-If Vault or Minikube are already running on your system, you will have to choice to abort without doing anything or to reset both with the default configuration.
+If Vault or Minikube are already running on your system, you will have the choice to reset both with the default configuration or to abort.

 To stop your Kubernetes cluster and your Vault server, just run the *99_kill.sh* script.